• STAR-Click Nascent Transcript Capture and Library Preparation Kit

 4. DNA purification magnetic beads: StarPure DNA Size Selection Kit-V2 (FS-B5005) or AMPure® XP Beads (A63880) or other equivalent products.

-7. Other materials: phosphate buffer, anhydrous ethanol, sterile ultrapure water, sterile enzyme-free water, low adsorption pipette tips, PCR tubes, magnetic rack, PCR instrument, etc.
+7. Other materials: phosphate buffer, anhydrous ethanol, sterile ultrapure water, sterile enzyme-free water, low-adsorption pipette tips, PCR tubes, magnetic stand, PCR instrument, etc.

 Experimental process: